 Building Care will expand the hospital’s clinical space and allow us to treat more patients to meet the growing demand for our services in the region.

-- The new ORs and cath labs are designed with an induction room, allowing patient families to remain with their child until they are sedated before a surgery or procedure.
-This has been shown to reduce patient stress and has the potential to improve patient outcomes.
+The new ORs and catheterization labs are designed with an induction room, allowing patient families to remain with their child for more time before a surgery or procedure.
+Allowing patients to spend more time with their families prior to undergoing a surgery or procedure has been shown to reduce patient stress and has the potential to improve patient outcomes.

-- The new histology and pathology laboratories are located in close proximity to the ORs to support our most complicated surgical cases.
+The new histology and pathology laboratories are located in close proximity to the ORs to support our most complicated surgical cases.
 The new design facilitates the conversation between the surgeon and pathologist in real time, allowing faster processing of specimens and reducing the amount of time a patient is sedated in the OR.

 Seattle Children’s has grown steadily over the years, but it’s not enough to keep up with the demand.
 To meet the needs of critically ill kids, we must grow.
 And we need your help.
 Your gift to Building Care will give our care teams the space they need to provide lifesaving and life-changing treatments, surgeries and procedures to even more patients in the coming years.
 The thoughtfully-designed building will also help us integrate more of our breakthrough research into the clinical care environment as we tirelessly work toward cures.
 With your help, we’ll have the space and tools we need to help even more kids.